plandes/mimic/README.md

 15        history  C0455527  history~of~hypertension  concept   NN
 ```

-See the [application example] to use as an application, which gives a
+See the [application example], which gives a fine grain way of configuring the
-fine grain way of configuring the API.
+API.

 ## Changelog